CanIPhish/olescan/README.md

       auto - execution, system / memory writes and / or file execution outside the VBA context (mraptor)

 Setup:
 Requires a Windows OS and installation of the oletools utility.
-Please see https://github.com/decalage2/oletools/wiki/Install.
-Tested on Windows 10 using olevba 0.54.2/0.55.dev3 on Python 3.7.4
+Please see https://github.com/Rices/olescan/wiki for an overview of manual setup, along with a Dockerfile for building of a local olescan image.

 Pre-compiled binaries can be found under https://github.com/Rices/olescan/tree/master/oletriage/bin/Debug